balazs630/Skate-Budapest-Backend/README.md

 brew services start postgresql@9.6
 ```

-Create separate user and database for development and testing environment with pgAdmin.
-For initial connection, use:
+For initial connection in pgamin use:
 - host: localhost
 - port: 5432
 - maintenance database: postgres
 - username: `whoami` (default user)

+Create separate user and database for `development` and `testing` environments with pgAdmin.
+See dotenv configurations as an example.
-Execute seed data/migration sql scripts into the database from the `/Resources` folder.
+Execute seed data/migration sql scripts into the databases from the `/Resources` folder.

 Clone the project, then open `Package.swift` in Xcode.
-It will download the dependencies and prepare the targets.
+It will download the dependencies and prepare the targets with Swift Package Manager.

 ## Deployment

+If you're running the service from Xcode, make sure to add a custom working directory:

+`SkateBudapestVapor > Edit Scheme... > Run > Options >  Use custom working directory > 'browse project root here...'`

+It's needed to load dotenv files properly.

-See [this guide](VM%20INSTANCE%20README.md) how I managed to host the service with Google Cloud on Compute Engine VM.
+See [this guide](VM%20INSTANCE%20README.md) how I managed to host the service on Ubuntu with Google Cloud on a Compute Engine instance.

 ## Uptime check